 - Io had it particularly rough.
-She was pestered by Zeus to have sex with him until her father was fed up with it and kicked her out (because you just don't say no to Zeus, especially when he's your guest), and then Zeus raped her.
+While in most versions of her story she was willingly seduced by Zeus, their tryst was almost discovered by Hera.
 To keep Hera from finding out, Zeus turned her into a cow, which Hera then forced him to present to her as a gift.
 Hermes helped Io escape and she fled to Egypt, pursued by a fly that Hera sent to sting her.
 Once there she finally turned back into a human and became queen.
 Also, this is why women have periods.

-- A type two example: Danae was locked underground by her father Acrisius of Argos, to stop her having the son that was prophesied to kill him.
+- An indirect example: Danae was locked underground by her father Acrisius of Argos, to stop her having the son that was prophesied to kill him.
 Zeus appeared to Danae as a shower of gold, conceiving the hero Perseus.
 Acrisius then put both Danae and her son in a chest and threw them into the sea.
 This didn't work; Perseus went on to become King of Mycenae, accidentally kill his grandfather, and found the royal lines of Argos and Tiryns.
 (Mycenae would be lost to the Atreides shortly after Perseus' reign.)

 - To father Heracles, Zeus had sex with Alcmene in the guise of her husband Amphitryon.
 Heracles legendarily founded or was an ancestor to about half the royal and noble houses of Greece.

-- Antiope was raped while she slept by Zeus in the form of a satyr.
-As she had been carried away shortly thereafter by the hero-king Epopeus of Syceon, she gave birth to two sons: Amphion, son of Zeus, and Zeuthos, son of Epopeus, who went on to found Thebes.
+- Antiope was seduced by Zeus after he took the form of a satyr.
+As she was carried away shortly thereafter by the hero-king Epopeus of Syceon, she gave birth to two sons: Amphion, son of Zeus, and Zeuthos, son of Epopeus, who went on to found Thebes.